Samsung Galaxy S24 Ultra vs Motorola razr+ (2024)

 Who should buy each?

-Choose the Samsung Galaxy S24 Ultra if: you shoot a lot of high-resolution photos, need the longest battery life for travel, or want a premium design with an S Pen.
+Choose the Samsung Galaxy S24 Ultra if: you need extended battery life for all-day use, you frequently take photos with a top-tier camera system, or you want a powerful device for demanding apps.
 (6.8" display, 120 Hz refresh)

 Conclusion